 I still keep their names in a list.

 Technically, I don’t need to hang on to the list; I mean, I don’t even work there anymore.
 I never really needed to keep a list in the first place; it just seemed to me like there should be some kind of a record of their names.
-I wanted to make sure I didn’t forget anyone.
+I wanted to be sure I never forgot anyone.

 You see, I didn’t just know their names, I knew them; some of them I had known for years, some I saw as often as once a week.
 The ink on the names is smeared in places, because of a secret that no one knew, but that I will tell you now.
-It is smeared because sometimes, after a day of mostly keeping it together at my job in the clinic for young women with breast cancer – where I entertained toddlers on walks through hallways, them but not I blissfully unaware of the danger ahead, and where I sat, powerless, with husbands who sobbed unabashedly in the waiting room, their faces hidden in their hands, and where I heard mothers’ whispered confessions that while they were devastated, they were trying hard to appear positive, and also still praying for a miracle while demanding to know why, why??
-God couldn’t just take them instead – I would walk back to my desk.
-And I would be glad on those days, if not others, that it was kind of a crummy desk tucked in a dark and quiet corner in a research building, because there I would sit.
-And in the quiet darkness, sometimes I would cry.
+It is smeared because sometimes, after a day of keeping it together at my job in the clinic for young women with breast cancer—where I entertained toddlers on walks through hallways, them but not I blissfully unaware of the danger ahead, and where I sat, powerless, with husbands who sobbed unabashedly in the waiting room, faces hidden in their hands, and where I heard mothers’ whispered confessions that while they were devastated, they were trying hard to appear positive for their ill daughters, and also still praying for a miracle while demanding to know why, why??
+God couldn’t just take them instead??—I would walk back to my desk.
+And I would be glad on those days, if not others, that it was really kind of a crummy desk, tucked in a dark and quiet corner in a research building.
+Because it was there I would sit.
+And in the quiet darkness, I would cry.

 They looked like us because they were us, in a collective sense, as we are now and as we were in years past: young college students, young professionals, young engaged-to-be-marrieds, young newlyweds.
 They were all manners of moms, too: brand-spanking- heartbreakingly-new moms, working moms, stay-at-home moms, poor single moms more worried about school clothes or Christmas gifts than themselves.
 They took care of themselves, got their mammograms, and sometimes ate vegan and ran marathons.
 And they were all in our clinic and they all had metastatic breast cancer, and then they were gone.
 The depth and the constancy of the sadness around death and dying frightened me but what frightened me more was the possibility of becoming numb to the losses, blind to the injustice, hardened to the utter tragedy of it all.
 I didn’t want to be a part of a world where this was anything but a crying shame.

 It’s Metastatic Breast Cancer Awareness Day (#MBCAD) today, and I am all in on raising awareness of MBC.
-I wanted to mark this day by honoring the women on my list, remembering them as I do sometimes, all the time.
+I wanted to mark this day by honoring the women on my list, remembering them as I do sometimes, and also all the time.
 I thought maybe I might even write a collective eulogy of sorts, say a few words about them, so you could know them a bit too.
-That way, I thought, you would know how much we have lost – no, what MBC has stolen from us of this world – and why many of us hate it so much, and how urgently we need to make it stop.
+That way, I thought, you would know how much we have lost—no, what MBC has stolen from us of this world—and why many of us hate it so much, how urgently we need to make it stop.

-Maybe it was the impossible task of trying to eulogize without names or identifying information that would violate privacy rules that made it too difficult.
+Maybe it was the impossible task of trying to eulogize without names or identifying information that would violate privacy rules that made it so hard to do.
 More likely, it was just that it was a lazy and unfair idea, as it almost always is when we try to put people into groups, thinking it will make easy to say stuff about them.
-There is no collective anything to be said, there is only this: the list is longer than we wish it was, but given the circumstances, it ought not be shortened.
+There is no collective anything to be said.
+There is only this: the list is longer than we wish it was, but given the circumstances, it ought not be shortened.
 Given the very real losses, it is as long as it should be.
 Tragic as it is, every woman gets her own spot on my paper memorial.
 She is to be remembered not as one of thousands of patients with this disease, not as a casualty of a war, not as a part of a group, not even as a line on a list.